iraianbuuu/zturf/README.md

 ## Description

 The ZTurf Application is a simple Turf Booking Application developed using Android Studio.
 It integrates with Firebase for Authentication for End Users.
 Also Included Google Maps for Location-based Services.
 The Application also uses many features like Menu, Notifications, Messaging Features.
-The Application also includes Widgets like Alert Dialog, Date and Time Picker, Menus like Popup, Context, and Option Menu.
+The Application also includes Widgets like Alert Dialog, Date and Time Picker, Menus like Popup, Context, and Option Menu

 ## Overall Application
 The Application code consists of the following activities namely: